lanl/pyHarmonySearch/README.md

 > In the HS algorithm, each musician (= decision variable) plays (= generates) a note (= a value) for finding a best harmony (= global optimum) all together.

 ## REQUIREMENTS
 This code does not rely on any 3rd party software.
 It only requires Python 2.7 or higher.
-It's likely that it runs on earlier versions of Python and Python 3 via 2to3, but I haven't tested it.
+It may run on earlier versions of Python and Python 3 via 2to3, but I haven't tested it.

 ## USING THIS CODE
 To run the sample code, simply type the following: